Deciphering Taxes, Charges and VAT on Restaurant Bills

 The Rate of Service Tax Levied by the Government of India

-The rate of service tax levied by the Central Government is 14%.
-Along with Swachh Bharat Cess tax at 0.5%, the rate charged on the bills is 14.5%.
+The rate of service tax levied by the Central Government was 14%.
+Along with Swachh Bharat Cess tax at 0.5%, the rate charged on the bills was 14.5%.

-From June 1, 2016, 0.5% on Krishi Kalyan Cess was also added to this taxation, making the total Service Tax levied to the consumer up to 15%.
-Ideally, Service Tax should be charged only on 40% of the total value of the bill, which is the standard service expense.
-This means that as per the policy initiated by the Government of India, the Service Tax is not chargeable on the whole amount but just a portion of the bill.
+From June 1, 2016, 0.5% Krishi Kalyan Cess was also added to this taxation, making the total Service Tax levied on the consumer up to 15% — the final rate (14% + 0.5% Swachh Bharat Cess + 0.5% Krishi Kalyan Cess) before service tax was abolished on 1 July 2017.
+Service Tax was chargeable only on 40% of the total value of the bill, which was the standard service expense.
+This means that as per the policy initiated by the Government of India, the Service Tax was not chargeable on the whole amount but just a portion of the bill.

-In India, the service charge is printed on the menu informing the customer about it, which is the reason why it becomes mandatory to pay this tax, even if the customer wasn't impressed with the service provided at the restaurant.
+In India, the service charge is printed on the menu informing the customer about it, which is why restaurants treat it as payable, even if the customer wasn't impressed with the service provided at the restaurant.
+The service charge is not a tax and continues to exist under GST.

 People Also Searched For